 You must hold a Swedish doctoral degree or a corresponding foreign degree, awarded no more than 10 years before the deadline for this call.

-If you are awarded a grant, you must be employed by the administrating organisation at the start of and throughout the grant period and any additional availability period, unless the Swedish Research Council approves an exception from this requirement.
-You do not have to be employed by the administrating organisation at the time of applying.
+You do not have to be employed by the administrating organisation at the time of applying, but you must be employed at the start of and throughout the grant period and any further availability period.
 The employment shall cover research corresponding to 50 per cent of a full-time equivalent during 3 years, and shall be combined with half-time employment within health and medical care.
 It is up to you, the clinic/healthcare principal and the administrating organisation to agree on how the research and clinical activities shall be divided up over the year.

 You must not be a professor or adjunct professor at the time of the deadline of the call.

-To apply for a grant for half-time research position in a clinical environment, your doctoral degree must have been awarded no more than 10 years ago, that is to say awarded no later than the deadline for the call, and no earlier than 17 March 2011.
-We base the career age on the date you fulfilled all the requirements for a doctoral degree, such as mandatory courses, oral defence and an approved doctoral thesis.
-For applicants with Swedish doctoral degrees, the award date (date of completed studies) listed in Ladok applies.
+To apply for a grant for employment as a half-time researcher in a clinical environment, your doctoral degree must have been awarded no more than 10 years ago, that is to say awarded no later than the deadline for the call, and no earlier than 15 March 2012.
+For applicants with Swedish doctoral degrees, the award date listed in Ladok applies.
 You will not be able to complete your application if your doctoral degree was awarded more than 10 years ago.
-An exception applies if there are grounds for deductible time after your doctoral degree award that have affected your ability to gain merit as a researcher.
+An exception applies if you have not been in paid employment for a long period(s) after being awarded your doctoral degree, and this has affected your ability to gain merit as a researcher (“deductible time”).

 If you wish to claim deductible time, you must specify the recognised grounds and time involved in your application (please see instructions under “Descriptive information” below).